electron/electron/docs/tutorial/security.md

 ### Why?

-Since WebViews live in the DOM, they can be created by a script running on your website even if Node integration is otherwise disabled.
+Since WebViews live in the DOM, they can be created by a script running on your website even if Node.js integration is otherwise disabled.

 Electron enables developers to disable various security features that control a renderer process.
 In most cases, developers do not need to disable any of